Nkaleth/hello-react-front-end/README.md

 # 📖 Hello Rails-React <a name="about-project"></a>

 **Hello Rails-React** is a Project to try the Implementation the connection between a Ruby on Rails back-end and React front-end using Webpack.
+[Link to the Back-end project with rails](https://github.com/Nkaleth/hello-rails-back-end)

 ## 🛠 Built With <a name="built-with"></a>